 A diverse roster of national touring acts and local musicians take to stages at popular Jackson bars and restaurants.
 These include the Million Dollar Cowboy Bar, the Silver Dollar Bar & Grill and The Granary (Spring Creek Ranch, just west of Jackson).

-If you're in Wilson, look no further than the Stagecoach Bar, especially for the weekly Disco Night event and "Sunday Church," where the famous, 50-year-old Stagecoach Band plays music you can Western swing dance to.
+If you're in Wilson, look no further than the Stagecoach Bar, especially for the weekly Disco Night event and "Sunday Church," where the famous, more than 50-year-old Stagecoach Band plays music you can Western swing dance to.
 Other inducements include free drinks for the ladies and $2 cab rides when the evening comes to a close on Thursdays.
 For some history of the 'Coach and the band, click on this story.

 Teton Village and The West Bank

 During the ski season and beyond, the iconic Mangy Moose Saloon in Teton Village serves up great food, drinks, and music (including an area for dancing), and includes a popular outdoor deck.
 Nearby Alpenhof Bistro also offers live music and good eats.

 Catching the Game

 If you can't bear to miss your favorite team going head to head with its rivals during your stay in Jackson Hole, never fear.
 You can plant yourself on plenty a barstool and keep up with the score.
 From spacious Sidewinders American Grill to Cutty's Bar & Grill, to the Snake River Brewery, you're guaranteed to find someone screening the game.